vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 replacement, and format fade coverage passes.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Use existing instrument entry handles directly

+HudsonSnes and SuzukiSnes now use an empty InstrumentSetBuilder::Entry for their not-yet-created drum kit instead of wrapping that already-nullable handle in optional.
+Both still create a kit only after finding a valid drum region.
+Remove InstrumentSetBuilder::find, which has no callers; formats that group instruments use getOrAdd, and other formats retain their returned entry.

+This removes 14 production lines and one unused public method.
+Existing builder grouping, entry validity, and drum-kit coverage passes.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection, and remaining format-local helpers for redundant state and work.
+- Establish shared sounding-voice continuity before unifying note instrument selection across variant preparation, synth selection, and MIDI pitch context.
+  PitchTransitionIntent::previousNote can express continuity before note flags reflect it; existing linked-note tests require the prior instrument's pitch context.
+Resetting every plain note's instrument would break that behavior.
 - SonyPS2 still approximates key/velocity-dependent regions during scanning
   under a 3,000-region budget chosen for SF2 table limits.
 Moving this policy to export needs a source-neutral representation of that response; merely